Updated August 2026

 "

-Sensitive skin patients should avoid L-ascorbic acid at concentrations above 10% unless they've built tolerance over months.
-The newer derivatives — particularly THD ascorbate and ascorbyl glucoside — deliver comparable brightening with significantly less risk of irritation.
-For my rosacea patients, I exclusively recommend non-LAA formulations.
+Sensitive skin generally does better avoiding L-ascorbic acid above 10% until tolerance is built.
+Newer derivatives — particularly THD ascorbate and ascorbyl glucoside — offer comparable brightening with less risk of irritation, which is why non-LAA formulations are the usual starting point for rosacea-prone skin.

 i